 3.3 These arrangements are detailed in paragraphs 6.6.

-3.4 [Schools to add if they are using group appraisal] Generally, appraisal is undertaken on an individual basis, however, for some staff a group appraisal process may be more appropriate and details of this are given at paragraph 5x.

 Guiding principles

 4.1 In developing and applying this policy, the school is committed to ensuring fairness and consistency of treatment within the prevailing legal framework applicable to all employers and in line with the school’s equality policy.